 Forever New is committed to the principles of responsible sourcing and respect for the environment in the manufacturing of our products.

 Our minimum standards are based on the core conventions of the International Labour Organisation, applicable legislation and the Ethical Trading Initiative base code.

-Forever New works in a partnership approach with our suppliers, some of which we have worked with for as long as twelve years.
+Forever New works in a partnership approach with our suppliers, some of which we have worked with for as long as fourteen years.